stephanbruijnis/omnext.github.io/_best_practices/mendix/Datamodel/5-Inheritance-from-Administration.Account.markdown

 ![5.png]({{ site.url }}/assets/5.png)

 **How to fix**
-Just inherit from system.user instead or adapt Administration.Account so it fit your needs.
+Just inherit from system.user instead or adapt Administration.Account so it fits your needs.